-This will help ease the financial burden of loans and it’s also a great time to start learning about budgeting and saving.
-You can also set aside money for travel, and balance work with travel for a rewarding year.
+This will help ease the financial burden of student loans and it’s also a great time to start learning about budgeting and saving.
+You can also set money aside for travel, for an extra rewarding year.

 5) A gap year will prepare you for college

-Going to college is a big step.
-You might move away from home, go to a college where you don’t know anyone, or start studying something entirely new.
-A gap year can equip you with all the skills you need to cope with these changes.
+Going to college is a big step, especially if you’re moving away from home for the first time, or going to a college where you don’t know anyone.
+A gap year can equip you with skills to help you cope with these changes.

 Soft skills such as independence and self-knowledge are only acquired through experience.
-A gap year gives you the chance to slowly develop these traits and build your confidence.
-Through gap year programs you’ll find yourself in a whole lot of new social situations.
-Managing uncomfortable social situations, meeting new people, coping with language barriers, and having to find your way around unfamiliar places – it’s all good practice for when you go to college or take the next step in life.
+A gap year program gives you the chance to slowly develop these traits and build your confidence.
+You could find yourself managing different types of social situations, meeting new people, learning to overcome language barriers, and having to find your way around unfamiliar places.

 6) You can make the most of your freedom

-The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences.
-These are great reasons to delay college by a year.
+The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences, and these are considered great reasons to delay college by a year.

 7) You can satisfy your wanderlust

 The chance to travel will satisfy any nagging wanderlust you may be feeling.
-At the end of your gap year you’ll be more concentrated on your studies, instead of dreaming about travelling the world.
+At the end of your gap year, you’ll be able to concentrate on your studies, instead of dreaming about travelling the world.

-Gap year volunteer programs are an ideal way to experience travel and adventure in a structured environment.
-You won’t be totally on your own.
-The world is your oyster.
+Gap year volunteer programs are an ideal way to experience travel and adventure in a safe and structured environment.
 You can choose from gap year programs in Latin America, Australasia, Asia, Africa, or Europe.